 If animals show any signs of pain, injury or ill health, it is important they receive veterinary care immediately.
 An indication that an animal may be ill could include:

 Roundworms, tapeworms and hookworms are parasites that live in the digestive system, arteries and heart of an animal.
 Infestations of worms can be fatal.
-A number of treatments are available; a veterinarian will recommend the most suitable treatment for your companion animal and give you advice on scheduling these treatments regularly.
+A number of treatments are available; a veterinarian will recommend the most suitable treatment for your companion animal and give you advice on scheduling these treatments regularly so these parasites don't become a problem.

 Exercise keeps animals healthy and alert, just like it does for you.
 Blood flow is increased during exercise, clearing arteries and veins and transporting oxygen and nutrients around the body.